ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

         where "psl" is the method from [@?RFC7489] and "treewalk" is described in [@I-D.ietf-dmarc-dmarcbis].

+    The rest of the elements must contain the discovered or default value for the DMARC policy applied.

     * "p": **REQUIRED**,
     * "sp": **OPTIONAL**, and
     * "np": **OPTIONAL**